born2net/Angular-kitchen-sink/Readme.md

 jspm is also great for release as it bundles and minifies. to release to production
    1. change the gulp sync to your method of rsync of ftp
-   2. your server should have the structure emitted in the 'dist' folder that is created by
+   2. your serve    r should have the structure emitted in the 'dist' folder that is created by
    ```gulp production```
    3. server hosting root is assumed to be same as dist folder (where dist/ROOT_HERE)
    4. all Typescript files are bundles where css and html are copied raw to dist folder for best performance / size ratio